All Episodes

 Or George W. Bush had said any of this.

-So now, after here's another thing, too.
+So now, after, here's another thing, too.

 So here's Putin.

-He's out there, he's riding around with no shirt.
+He's riding around with no shirt.

 He's fighting bears and alligators.